 Supplementing work experience week, careers education is enhanced through our innovative Student Careers Team, who take on much of the responsibility for providing quality careers information for students.

-Students are also given the opportunity to attend a county-wide careers fair to gather further information about their options as well as a specialist key-stage five event for our upper 5th (year 11) pupils to help them move on to their next place of education.
+Pupils are also given the opportunity to attend a county-wide careers fair to gather further information about their options as well as a specialist Key Stage 5 event for our U5th (year 11) pupils to help them move on to their next place of education.